M2TeamArchived/NSudo/Manual/UserManual.md

 PS: If you want to use the default Integrity Level to create a process, please do not include the "-M" parameter.

--Priority:[ Option ] Create a process with specified [rocess priority option.
+-Priority:[ Option ] Create a process with specified process priority option.
 Available options:
     Idle
     BelowNormal